raviX007/Backend_Traini8_RaviRaj/README.md

 # Training Center Management API

 This project is a Spring Boot application that provides a RESTful API for managing training centers.
-It allows you to create, retrieve, update, and delete training center information.
+It allows you to create and retrieve training center information.

 ## Features

 - Create a new training center with details such as name, code, address, student capacity, courses offered, contact email, and phone number.
 - Retrieve a list of all registered training centers.
-- Update the details of an existing training center.
-- Delete a training center.

 ## Technologies Used